klynton/puppet_best_practice/README.md

-## Wordpress Deployment using Puppet Best Pracices
+## Wordpress Deployment using Puppet Best Practices

 This is a wordpress module that deploys a wordpress blog using puppet best practices.
 It's not meant to be a production module but rather an instanciation of the CURRENT best practices we at Puppet promote.